 Looking at the sales history of multiple similar properties to that of your target, especially those sold recently, can give you a great idea of what the current market value of a property is.

 Commercial Property Values by Address

-There, you can enter the exact address of the property you’re looking to find the value of.
-When the address appears in the dropdown, you can click it, to which you’ll be brought directly the profile page of that property.
+When the address appears in the dropdown, you can click it, to which you’ll be brought directly that property’s profile.

 Commercial Property Values by Zip Code

 You can also search for property values by zip code.
 This function gives you an idea of the average property value in the desired location.

 This can inform what type of income your business may be able to generate.

 To do that, enter the Location tab of Reonomy’s search page.
 Here, you’ll see a search bar specifically for zip code entries.

 In this case, upon applying your filter, you’ll see a list of all commercial properties within that zip code.